lengoctu70/transcript-write/docs/project-overview-pdr.md

 Transcript Cleaner is an automated tool that transforms raw lecture transcripts into structured, study-ready materials for Vietnamese learners of English.
 The tool cleans, rewrites, and organizes spoken content into professional study notes while preserving 100% of original meaning.

-**Status:** Phase 3 Complete - LLM integration with retry logic, cost calculation, and 100% test coverage.
+**Status:** Phase 4 Complete - Validation, output generation, and cost estimation fully implemented with 100% test coverage.

 ---